Hagopjanian Law Group

 To contest a trust in Los Angeles County, you must file a petition in probate court.
 Common grounds include:

-• Lack of capacity - Grantor lacked mental capacity when creating trust
+• Lack of capacity – Grantor lacked mental capacity when creating the trust

 • Undue influence – Someone improperly influenced the grantor